tarekfb/tbermalm/README.md

 This is a tool for indexing IMDB ratings by movie titles.
 There is also support for storing selected movies in a database, which is accessed through a personal account.

 ## Why
-Primarily, I wanted to teach myself web technologies through starting _and finishing_ a personal project involving an api, css, html, js and database functionality.
+Primarily, I wanted to teach myself web technologies through starting _and finishing_ a personal project involving api technology, css, html, js and database functionality.

 Additionally, I wanted to build something I have use for and can enjoy.
 Therefore, it's meant to adress that specific moment (which I very often find myself in) when you're trying to find a movie with a decent rating to watch with a group of people.
 You liked one of the titles, but the rest  didn't?
 Save to favourites, move on.